LukeShortCloud/mcram/README.md

 ```

 ## DEVELOPERS
+### BRANCHES

+* master = Stable.
+Normal end-users should use this branch.
+* dev = Development.
+Features are added, modified, and/or removed and after amble testing these changes will be pushed to the master branch.

 ### SOURCE CODE
 All of the source code is located in the java/ directory.
 Currently there are two files, "mcramctl" to handle the user-interface and "Mcramd" to control the background daemon.
 After making any changes you should rebuild the latest jar file.
 ```